 The RF-DASH program is made possible by the many individuals and organizations that have dedicated their time and expertise to making what the program has become today.
-The program originally started out in Central Wisconsin and now has trained over 100 emergency responders in over 10 states, including Canada.
+The program originally started out in Central Wisconsin and now has trained emergency responders in over ten states and five provinces in Canada.
 This dedication and commitment to serving the agricultural community and preventing injuries and fatalities on farms is made possible because of you.